BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 ### PIN

 A PIN is one of the most common and traditional methods for securing a mobile application.
-This setup requires that users create a 4-6 digit PIN that must be entered when opening their wallet application, or when viewing sensitive information such as their recovery phrase.
+This setup requires that users create a 4-6 digit PIN that must be entered when opening their wallet application or viewing sensitive information such as their recovery phrase.

 <div class="image-slide-gallery">